What You Need to Know About Log Grader or Scaler

 The states with the most job growth for Log Grader or Scaler are Idaho, Kentucky, and Pennsylvania.
 Watch out if you plan on working in Vermont, Maine, or North Carolina.
 These states have the worst job growth for this type of profession.

-How Much Does a Log Grader or Scaler Make?
+What is the Average Salary of a Log Grader or Scaler

 Log Graders and Scalers who work in Washington, Oregon, or Wisconsin, make the highest salaries.